The MOC process for the ABMS consists of four parts.

 Part 2: Lifelong Learning and Self-Assessment

-Educational and self-assessment programs are determined by your member board.
+Participate in high-quality, unbiased educational and self-assessment activities determined by your member board.
 For pediatricians, these activities are developed by the American Board of Pediatrics (ABP) and other organizations such as the American Academy of Pediatrics (AAP).

 Part 3: Assessment of Knowledge, Judgment, and Skills

 Demonstrate speciality-specific skills and knowledge by passing your member board–approved examination.
 Pediatricians must pass a secure examination administered at testing centers worldwide.

 Part 4: Improvement in Medical Practice

 Engage in ongoing assessment and improvement activities to improve patient outcomes.

 Within this four-part framework, each member board has its own specific requirements, options for meeting them and timeframes in which they must be met.
 Seattle Children's MOC Program focuses on helping physicians meet requirements of Part 4.